-Xenolith Scouts form an Interact club
+Xenolith Scouts Interact club

 Ulverston’s Xenolith Explorer Scout Unit became a Rotary International Interact Club at a recent Rotary Club of Ulverston’s meeting.
 The Rotary Club were hosts to the Xenolith Explorer Scout Unit and their Assistant District Governor Richard Attenborough presented the Interact Club Charter to Bryan Caine the Explorer Scout Leader to initiate the new club.